Dr. Karen Kenaston-French

 Mason Cress is a conductor, singer, and composer/arranger from Arlington, Texas.
-He received his Bachelors in Vocal Performance at the University of Texas at Arlington.
-He is currently pursuing his Masters of Music in Choral Conducting at the University of Texas at Arlington, studying under the direction of Dr. Kenaston-French.
-He has conducted over 20 choirs in the Dallas/Fort Worth area, including both choirs at UT Arlington and several church choirs.
-He has sung with many esteemed organizations, including the Dallas Symphony Orchestra, the Fort Worth Symphony Orchestra, the Texas Ballet Theater Company, The Eagles, and many more.
+He received his Bachelors in Vocal Performance and Masters of Music in Choral Conducting at the University of Texas at Arlington, studying under the direction of Dr. Kenaston-French.
+Mason is currently the Director of Music and Worship at Aledo United Methodist Church.
+Mason works with several ensembles at Aledo UMC, including the Chancel Choir, Handbell Choir, Contemporary Praise Band, and the Children's Choir.
+He has conducted over 20 choirs in the Dallas/Fort Worth area, including the Fort Worth Chorale, both choirs at UT Arlington and several church choirs.
+He has sung with many esteemed organizations, including the Dallas Symphony Orchestra, the Fort Worth Symphony Orchestra, the Texas Ballet Theater Company, The Eagles, and several others.
 He has performed at several music conventions including the Texas Music Educators Association, American Choral Directors Association, South Western American Choral Directors Association, and the National Collegiate Choral Organization.
 He has composed and arranged music for various churches and the University Singers at UT Arlington for about a decade.
-Mason is currently a member of the Texas Music Educators Association and the American Choral Directors Association.
+Mason is currently a member of the Texas Music Educators Association, Texas Choral Directors Association, and the American Choral Directors Association.

 Alan Buratto is the long-standing accompanist for Fort Worth Chorale and choral director for the Trinity Valley School in Fort Worth.
 His past teaching and accompanying experience includes twenty years as a director of the Texas Boys’ Choir, and, in an administrative capacity, six years as director of Fort Worth Opera's education program.
 A pianist with a love of the human voice, he has served as adjunct faculty and coach/accompanist for the TCU and Texas Wesleyan University Opera Theaters.
 He has recorded as accompanist on MMG, Vox Turnabout, and Resmiranda labels and served as pianist for the Gregg Smith Singers, Metropolitan Opera stars William Walker and Jean Kraft, and the Texas Music Educator Association’s All-State Choir.
 He has served as clinician and guest conductor for Arlington, Plano, Richardson, Fort Worth and Temple school districts and statewide TMEA and Orff/Kodaly conventions.